Stephen Flemmi: Criminal career

 Flemmi was recruited as an informant for the Federal Bureau of Investigation (FBI) in the mid-1960s, adopting the code name "Jack from South Boston".
 The FBI later referred to Flemmi as "Shogun".
 By the fall of 1965, Flemmi was being supervised by the FBI agent H. Paul Rico.
 Rico had cultivated Flemmi as an informant due to his association with the Patriarca family.
 Because of Flemmi's ability to provide information on the family's leadership, Rico had him designated a Top Echelon informant, the highest status an FBI source can achieve.
+Flemmi described his relationship with Rico and his partner, Dennis Condon, as "quid pro quo".
 Due to the shifting alliances and ongoing killings during the gang wars, Flemmi's life was constantly under threat, and he relied on Rico to alert him to any threats he may have learned from other informants.
 Because of Flemmi's usefulness as an informant, Rico overlooked Flemmi's criminal activities.
 By the late 1960s, Flemmi was a suspect in several murders, but the FBI chose not to question him about the killings.

 Rico leaked information to members of the Winter Hill Gang which allowed them to track down and kill rival gangsters.
 Rico had been offended when he heard the Charlestown gangster Edward "Punchy" McLaughlin refer to Rico and his boss, J. Edgar Hoover, as "fags" on an illegal wiretap, and, in retaliation, alerted McLaughlin's rivals of his location.
-Flemmi and Salemme first attempted to murder McLaughlin when they shotgunned him in the parking lot of Beth Israel Hospital while disguised rabbis.
+Flemmi and Salemme first attempted to murder McLaughlin when they shotgunned him in the parking lot of Beth Israel Hospital while disguised as rabbis.
 McLaughlin had his jaw blown off but survived.
 On the second attempt, Flemmi and Salemme fired upon McLaughlin with machine guns during an ambush as he arrived at a girlfriend's house in Weston.
 Although the pair missed their target, Howard "Howie" Winter shot McLaughlin's hand off with a scoped .308 Winchester rifle before he fled.
 McLaughlin was finally killed by two gunmen on a bus in West Roxbury on October 20, 1965.
 Flemmi and Salemme were alleged to be the two shooters.